This With a Local supplies insider tips on things to do and see while visiting Amersfoort in the Netherlands.

-The city of Amersfoort, in the Netherlands, is a 34-minute Intercity rail journey from Amsterdam’s central railway station.
+The city of Amersfoort is a 34-minute Intercity rail journey from Amsterdam’s central railway station.

 While visiting Amersfoort I joined one of the walking tours led by Inge Vos, who, with Harald Ket, runs Amersfoort Gidsen.
 They were happy to answer questions to provide a local’s perspective of their city.